Cognate

 Map (Square) over Range 1 to 10;

-Cognate is a stack-oriented programming language similar to Forth or Factor, except expressions are evaluated right to left.
+Cognate is a stack-oriented programming language similar to Forth or Factor, except statements are evaluated right to left.
 This gives the expressiveness of concatenative programming as well as the readability of prefix notation.
-Expressions can be delimited at arbitrary points, allowing them to read as sentences would in English.
+Statements can be delimited at arbitrary points, allowing them to read as sentences would in English.

 ~~ Prime numbers in Cognate